Theme Explorer

 Possibly Upper Belgrave Road.
 Note the very early motor car and relative lack of buildings.

-Opening of Hawksmoor Nature Reserve, near Cheadle.
-Photographed by William Blake.
+Opening of Hawksmoor Nature Reserve, near Cheadle

-Opening of Hawksmoor Nature reserve, near Cheadle.
-Photographed by William Blake.
+Opening of Hawksmoor Nature Reserve, near Cheadle

 Potteries landscape from Navigation Road, Burslem.